PBGouveia/slate/README.md

 Features
 ------------

-* **Clean, intuaitive design** — The description of Alaunus API is on the left side of the documentation, and all the code examples are on the right side.
+* **Clean, intuitive design** — The description of Alaunus API is on the left side of the documentation, and all the code examples are on the right side.
 Alaunus API is responsive, so it looks great on tablets, phones, and even in print.

 * **Everything on a single page** — Gone are the days when your users had to search through a million pages to find what they wanted.
 The entire documentation is on a single page.
 We haven't sacrificed linkability, though.
 As you scroll, your browser's hash will update to the nearest header, so linking to a particular point in the documentation is still natural and easy.